Statutory Sick Pay

 Can I claim back any SSP?

-If you were a ‘small’ employer, you used to be able to recover some of the SSP you paid to your employees, however you cannot recover any SSP for tax years from 2014/15 onwards unless it falls within the limited coronavirus related provisions for an employer rebate.
-However note that this closed on 17 March 2022.
+If you were a ‘small’ employer, you used to be able to recover some of the SSP you paid to your employees, however you cannot recover any SSP for tax years from 2014/15 onwards unless it fell within the limited coronavirus related provisions for an employer rebate.

 There is lots of useful information in the GOV.UK Statutory Sick Pay guide.